Breast Cancer Statistics 2017

 While the use of ultrasound imaging has been used to complement mammograms, they have proven to be just as effective on their own.
 A study published in the Journal of the National Cancer Institute in 2015 found that screenings that involved ultrasound produced results comparable to mammograms.
-While it’s not a replacement to screenings, it is a viable alternative in cases when mammogram screenings are not possible.
+While it’s not a replacement for screenings, it is a viable alternative in cases when mammogram screenings are not possible.

 Another means of screening is through a breast biopsy.
-This slightly invasive procedure extracts tissue from the breast that will later be examined in or der to diagnose the presence of breast cancer in the body.
+This slightly invasive procedure extracts tissue from the breast that will later be examined in order to diagnose the presence of breast cancer in the body.